sleepingrhino/sleepingrhino.github.io/_posts/2016-08-29-programming2.markdown

 that gives you Turing completeness and allows you to express *any* computation imaginable.

-This is also what is completely irrelevant for most applications today.
+This is also what is mostly irrelevant for applications today.

 So how do you do all those things we usually do?
 How do you read user input and write to files or connect to a host over the internet?
 Well...you call a library function.
-A library function that somehow does what you want, sort of like a side effect.
-It's almost like a foreign function interface but with the interface being the API of your operating system (POSIX?).
+A library function that somehow does what you want but sort of like a side effect.
+It's almost like a foreign function interface but with the interface being the API of your operating system (POSIX?) and a napkin describing what will happen if you call the function.

-You can easily see that because how do you identify a *system call* in a C program?
+Consider the following snippet:

     int main() {
       a();